Cooling of electrons via superconducting tunnel junctions and their arrays exhibiting nodal lines

 then, taking into account that $n(E)$ changes smoothly and the special points, i.e., divergences, are cut due to imperfections of the structure, we take $n(0)\simeq n(2T)$, substitute it into Eq.~(\ref{eq:Q}) obtaining,

-Taking into account that we run a small current through the system, temperature will not change abruptly, therefore we can express the last integral as a finite difference too.
+As we run a small current through the system, temperature will not change abruptly, therefore we can express the last integral as a finite difference too.
+We also neglect $T^5$ compared to $T_{\rm ph}^5$ in $q_{\rm loss}$.
 This allows for the estimation of the operating time, $\Delta \tau$: